-Together with Fr.
-Ed, this ministry prepares the Eucharist Feast and the Sanctuary for all regular Saturday/ Sunday services as well as for weddings, funerals, baptisms and special services during the Christmas and Easter seasons.
+This ministry prepares the Eucharist Feast and the Sanctuary for all regular Sunday services as well as for weddings, funerals, baptisms and special services during the Christmas and Easter seasons.
 If you feel called to join this “work behind the scene” please contact Molly Hawthorne or Joanna Eva.
 Our mantra as we carry out our responsibilities is, “Many hands make light work!”

 Lay Eucharistic Ministers